 Magazine: Yankee Doings, published four times per year.

 Membership: Regular; Open to all persons who served honorably in the Division, or the 26th (Yankee) Infantry Brigade Combat Team.
 Associate; Open to all persons.
 Dues: $25/yr.
 All members are assigned to their choice of one of our seven chapters.
 If you reside near a chapter, you may want to attend monthly meetings.
-Contact our Secretary at YDVA@aol.com for an application or more information.
+Please use our downloadable Membership Application form to join the YDVA!

 Champagne-Marne Aisne-Marne St. Mihiel